did-app/www/guides/phoenix-elixir-openid-connect-integration/index.md

 Visit [localhost:4000](http://localhost:4000/),
 you should see your new app phoenix app with a shiny sign in button.

+Any problems see [this commit](https://github.com/did-app/did-elixir/commit/bf8d76b0b0c9b8ea77a741bb9cf376ab893b64b1) for the complete set of changes.

 ### Have a question